Improving TabPFN's Synthetic Data Generation by Integrating Causal Structure: Discussion

 Causal conditioning preserves causal effects better than vanilla \gls{tabpfn}, particularly with limited training data.
-On \gls{csm}, \gls{dag}-aware generation reduces absolute \gls{ate} error by approximately \num{1.23} units at \num{20} samples compared to vanilla \gls{tabpfn}, with improvements persisting at larger training sizes.
-Since the \gls{csm} uses near-deterministic relationships ($\sigma = 10^{-5}$), we verify that these findings hold under higher noise ($\sigma = 10^{-2}$): results confirm that the benefits of causal conditioning extend beyond the near-deterministic regime (\cref{sec:appendix_noise}).
-The degradation on \gls{cmc} at $N = 20$ in the \gls{ate} experiments also occurs with vanilla \gls{tabpfn} under topological ordering, which does not modify the generation mechanism.
-This indicates that the effect is a property of the model under this input configuration rather than a consequence of causal conditioning.
+Under interventions, it also preserves more of the real data's empirical conditional independencies (\Cref{sec:appendix_ci_preservation}).
+On \gls{csm}, \gls{dag}-aware generation reduces the median absolute \gls{ate} error from \num{1.23} for vanilla \gls{tabpfn} to \num{0.186} units at \num{20} samples, with improvements holding at larger training sizes. \Cref{tab:ate_scale_reference} reports the absolute \gls{ate} scale in native units for every dataset and training size.
+Since the \gls{csm} is near-deterministic ($\sigma = 10^{-5}$), we verify that the benefits of causal conditioning hold under higher noise ($\sigma = 10^{-2}$, \cref{sec:appendix_noise}).
+The \gls{cmc} degradation at $N = 20$ in the \gls{ate} experiments also occurs with vanilla \gls{tabpfn} under topological ordering, which does not modify the generation mechanism.
+This indicates that the effect is a model property rather than a consequence of causal conditioning.

-Our findings extend to realistic datasets with incomplete causal knowledge.
-The \gls{sgl} dataset, derived from an \gls{fda}-approved \gls{t1dm} simulator with \num{38} variables and partial causal information, shows improvements in synthetic data quality under partial topological ordering (\Cref{fig:forest_vanilla_topological_ordering}).
+Our findings extend to \gls{sgl}, a realistic dataset derived from an \gls{fda}-approved \gls{t1dm} simulator whose partial causal knowledge comes from validated physiological mechanisms.
+On this dataset, partial topological ordering improves synthetic data quality (\Cref{fig:forest_vanilla_topological_ordering}).
 Unlike the other datasets, these improvements increase with training size, which we attribute to the interplay between sample size and data dimensionality: with \num{38} variables, the model needs sufficient context to benefit from correct ordering.
-In the smaller \glspl{scm} (\numrange{4}{12} variables), the model already benefits from correct ordering at small $N$, but this advantage diminishes as data increases.
-This highlights relevance for real-world medical applications, where accurate treatment effect preservation from synthetic data can support early-stage research while protecting patient privacy.
+In the smaller \glspl{scm} (\numrange{4}{12} variables), the model already benefits from correct ordering at small $N$, but this advantage diminishes as data increases, because vanilla \gls{tabpfn} can then estimate the relevant conditionals well enough on its own.
+On \gls{sgl}, the same ordering also better preserves treatment effects (\Cref{fig:forest_vanilla_topological_ate_sgl}), which highlights the relevance to real-world medical applications, where accurate treatment effect preservation from synthetic data can support early-stage research while reducing the need to share sensitive patient data.